Skip to main content

 Created by the change consultant William Bridges, Bridges transition model emphasises the emotional transition people go through in the course of experiencing and accepting a change.
 The model recognises three stages companies should help guide employees through:

-• The new beginning – Finally, if handled well, once the new change is in place people will enter the stage of acceptance and comfort with the new way of doing things.
+• The new beginning: once the new change is in place, and it’s handled well, people will enter the stage of acceptance and comfort with the new way of doing things

-The Kübler-Ross change management framework, created by Elisabeth Kübler-Ross, will be familiar to many as the model used to describe the experience of grief.
-It can be applied to many experiences of change, so understanding these stages can help you better address employees’ response to an organisational change.
+The Kübler-Ross change curve, also known as the five stages of grief, was created by Elisabeth Kübler-Ross and is the model used to describe the experience and process of dealing with loss.
+You can apply it to many experiences of change, so understanding these stages can help you better address employees’ response to an organisational shift.

-• Denial – Refusal to believe is a common knee-jerk response to information a person doesn’t want to hear.
+• Denial: refusing to believe a situation is a common knee-jerk response to information a person doesn’t want to hear

 Ideally, you want to design your change approach to address these potential feelings head-on and keep employees from experiencing the worst of them.